pioneer-dsl-2018/project-ideas/idea-1.md

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_
-It should be easy to create the subroutines in this language.
-It could be possible to remove some host flavor in the language.
+It should be easy to make and manipulate the character aroun the map.
+What is going to be impossible to to exceed the map, or maze and creating something past that.
-But I do not think that reving things like parentheses and semi-colons are possible.

 ### Related work
 _Are there any other DSLs in this domain?
 If not, describe how you know there